Contributed by Livia Kent

 Reimagining Psychotherapy

-Editor's Note - September/October 2021
+Editor's Note - May/June 2021

 Livia Kent

 Livia Kent, MFA, is the editor in chief of Psychotherapy Networker.
-She worked for 10 years with Rich Simon as managing editor of Psychotherapy Networker, and taught writing at American University as well as for various programs around the country.
+She worked for 10 years with Rich Simon as managing editor of Psychotherapy Networker, and has collaborated with some of the most influential names in the mental health field on stories that have become widely read articles and bestselling books.
+She taught writing at American University as well as for various programs around the country.
 As a bibliotherapist, she’s facilitated therapy groups in Washington, DC-area schools and in the DC prison system.
 In 2020, she was named one of Folio Magazine’s Top Women in Media “Change-Makers.”
 She’s the recipient of Roux Magazine‘s Editor’s Choice Award, The Ledge Magazine‘s National Fiction Award, and American University’s Myra Sklarew Award for Original Novel.